 Bevonomics.
 Bevonomics teaches students how to better manage their money, credit, and debt.
 The Daily Texan described the program in their article, “Workshop Educates Students on Facts about Leasing.”
 This is one of several Bevonomics workshops currently being offered on campus.
 A full schedule of these workshops can be found on the Bevonomics website.

 TexasScholarships.org.
-OSFS also has an on-line service called TexasScholarships.org on which we post information about private scholarship opportunities.
-TexasScholarships.org also has links to reputable scholarship search engines.
+Student Financial Services also has an on-line service called TexasScholarships.org on which we post information about private scholarship opportunities.
+TexasScholarships.org provides links to reputable scholarship search engines.
 It is available 24/7 to all students admitted to or enrolled in the University.

 UT4Less.
-Budget and regulatory limitations make it impossible for every student to receive a grant or a scholarship, but our newest publication, UT4Less, continues to be available on-line to help all undergraduates learn how to make the world-class education UT offers as affordable as possible, and to limit their borrowing to only what they absolutely need.
+UT4Less is an online resource for undergraduates to learn how to make the world-class education UT offers as affordable as possible, and to limit their borrowing to only what they absolutely need.